manoshchenkova/manoshchenkova/README.md

 - 👋 Hi, I’m Marina Anoshchenkova.
-This repository is created for educational urposes only.
+This repository is created for educational purposes only.